 Breast/Chestfeeding Course for Health Care Providers

-The Ïã¸ÛÁùºÐ±¦µä¿ª½±½á¹û Breastfeeding Course for Health Care Providers (BCHP 400) provides comprehensive information in breastfeeding counseling and lactation theory.
-This course's curriculum has been revised to incorporate the latest evidence-based information in human milk feeding.
-It offers the tools needed to help students support, counsel and empower families to reach their breast/chestfeeding goals throughout their feeding trajectory.
-This course is approved for 130 lactation education hours by the Lactation Education Accreditation and Approval Review Committee (LEAARC) meeting the minimum 90 hours of lactation specific education and 5 hours of Communication education required to write the IBCLC Exam.
+The Breastfeeding Course for Health Care Providers provides comprehensive information in lactation anatomy, physiology and counseling.
+This curriculum incorporates the latest evidence-based information in human milk feeding and offers the tools needed to help students support, counsel and empower families to reach their breast/chestfeeding goals.
+The course content covers all the topics of the International Board-Certified Lactation Consultant (IBCLC) meeting the 95 hours of lactation specific education and the five hours of education focused on communication skills required to be eligible to write the .

-The BCHP 400 curriculum focuses on former or practicing health care provider workers or students i.e.: nurses, doulas, midwives, massage therapists, occupational therapists, physiotherapists, dietitians, dentists, etc.
+This course is for health care providers or students including nurses, doulas, midwives, physicians, massage therapists, occupational therapists, physiotherapists, dietitians, dentists, speech language pathologists, respiratory therapists.

 Course Outline and Expectations